mCRL2org/mCRL2/doc/sphinx/source/developer_manual/libraries/atermpp/aterm_library.rst

 Important features of the
 atermpp library, inherited from the ATerm library, are maximal subterm sharing, automatic garbage collection, and easy ways to write terms to and from disk.
-The name ATerm comes from the possibility in the original ATerm library to annotate a term with extra information.
+The name aterm comes from the possibility in the original ATerm library to annotate a term with extra information.
 This has been dropped, along with some other hardly used features such as reals, blobs and placeholders.
 The description below restricts itself to the atermpp library as it is found as part of the mCRL2 toolset.